4 Introduction to Microbial Genomics

 Tip

-Increased coverage in selected intervals in an alignment is often cause by sequence conservation.
-Meaning that you could have the same number of reads mapping to a genome but in the first case all reads are mapping to 5% of the genome with high depth of coverage, whether in the other one you will see low coverage across the whole sequence.
-The first one is likely to be a false positive, and your detection is based on intervals from either a commensal or an environmental organism which have very high sequence similarity to the ones in your reference genome.
+Increased coverage in selected intervals in an alignment is often caused by sequence conservation.
+Meaning that you could have the same number of reads mapping to a genome but in the first case all reads are mapping to 5% of the genome with high depth of coverage, whether in the second one you will see low coverage across the whole sequence.
+The first one is likely to be a false positive, as your detection is probably based on intervals from either a commensal or an environmental organism which have very high sequence similarity to your reference genome.
 This can be further worsened by low complexity intervals.
-These peaks will usually also reflect in the edit distance, as such tiling will also result in more sequence mismatches.
+These peaks will usually also be reflected in the edit distance, as such tiling will also result in more sequence mismatches.
 While this can be reduced with higher mapping stringency, this in turn will probably decrease your coverage significantly and in some cases this can cause a reference bias.
 However, in most cases, these intervals will not pass the mapping quality filter.

 Definition